willchurchill/wrc-todo-chrome/README.md

 You can also view the Privacy Policy for the extension [here](https://github.com/willchurchill/nownextlater/blob/main/privacy-policy.md).

 # Changelog
+## v0.2 - June 2023
+Corrected error with Readme and Privacy Policy links.

 ## v0.1 - June 2023
 The first commit of the NowNextLater extension, with all basic functionality in place.